xtrasimplicity/xtrasimplicity.com/content/posts/infrastructure/g-suite-to-o365-migration.md

 ### Background
 Assumptions:

-1) Have on-prem AD FS.
-Do NOT want to migrate to Azure AD FS.
+1) Have on-premise AD, and do not want to move to Azure AD as primary.
 2) Want Exchange online.
 3) AD source of all truth.
 4) No existing Exchange server.